 - Various canned soups with croutons or crackers

 - Rice with beans, corn, seasonings, and cheese from powder mix

 - Pasta with tuna, tomato, and cheese from powder

 - Pasta with chicken, tomato, carrots, and cheese from powder

 - Mashed potatoes with chicken and instant gravy

 Emergency Food Shopping List

-Note that this emergency food shopping list is mostly for inspiration.
-I want to show that you really don’t need to spend a lot of money to get prepared.
+Note that this emergency food shopping list is mainly for inspiration.
+I want to show that you don’t need to spend a lot of money to get prepared.

 Keep a spreadsheet of the emergency foods you got.
 As you add to your stockpile, you can update it, so you know how many days’ worth of food you have.

 Check out our Food Storage Workbook if you want an easy way to plan your emergency food supply successfully.